 - Starfy and Starly do this in the Starfy series whenever they run.

-- In the japanese game Tomato Adventure, during one of Demiru and Sofubii's Awesome attacks, Demiru pulls out a piece of chocolate for Sofubii, resulting in a chase between them. while Sofubii's running takes the form of a spinning spiral, Demiru's is more of a circular gradiant animation.
+- In the Japanese Game Boy Advance game Tomato Adventure, during one of Demiru and Sofubii's Awesome attacks, Demiru pulls out a piece of chocolate for Sofubii, resulting in a chase between them. while Sofubii's running takes the form of a spinning spiral, Demiru's is more of a circular gradiant animation.

 - Any Hanna-Barbera production, most notably The Flintstones and their broadcast kids' cartoons.